IT4043E-IT5384-2023/IT4043E_group18_problem5/README.md

 First, install necessary libraries:
 - pip install -r requirements
 - Download Postman from https://www.postman.com/downloads/
 - Get your chat_id from telegram
+- In Telegram search @WarningTransactionBot , enter "/start"
 - Replace with the chat ID of the user you want to message at line 35 of api.py
 - Run interminal : python api.py
 - Link api : http://127.0.0.1:5000/warning